-Loss of Eligibility for California College Promise Grant (CCPG)
+Loss of Eligibility for California College Promise Grant (formerly known as a BOG Fee Waiver)

 A student shall become ineligible for a California College Promise Grant (CCPG) if the student is placed on academic or progress probation, or any combination thereof, for two consecutive primary terms.
 Loss of eligibility shall become effective at the first registration opportunity after such determination is made.